How to Write A Better Case Study for B2B

 As you begin creating your portfolio of case studies to share on your company website, you’ll likely have further questions or concerns.
 The following are several more considerations to think about as you write new case studies:

 Can you mention your client contact and company names?
 Most companies will have guidelines you need to comply with when it comes to publicly sharing information.
 Many industrial companies operate under strict NDAs designed to protect proprietary information, trade secrets and patents.
 If you can’t disclose the company’s name, consider using a general description such as a “Fortune 500 manufacturing company” or a “Minnesota-based medical device manufacturer.”
 When in doubt, review a draft of the case study with your customer and allow them to make edits prior to publishing.
+If writing any type of case study is a no-go based on the nature of your business, see “use cases” below.

 If you have numerous case studies, categorize them by industry, company size, or product/solution.
 Link to them from your product and industry pages.
+Organize based on how a prospect might search, vs how you might catalog things internally.

 Format your case studies so they’re easy to skim.
 Include fact-based vital points in your subheadings.
 For instance, instead of “Results” as an H2, say “Results: 25% Increase in Efficiency.”
 Get to the heart of the essential story in around 600-1,200 words.